etotheipi/church_temple_classify/README.md

 $ rm -rf areiner_proj_env
 ```

 It will print the output .csv filename when it is done.
-Alternatively, you run the model using the `ApplyFinalClassifier.ipynb` notebook, which will also display some extra info.
+Alternatively, you can run the model using the `ApplyFinalClassifier.ipynb` notebook, which will also print some statistics and display some high- and low-confidence results from the specified directory.